deltachat/deltachat-pages/en/help.md

 ### Cloning a group

-It can be useful to duplicate an existing group, for example to talk about something specific but different from what is happening in the existing group, or to exclude an abusive person without them noticing.
-To do so:
+You can duplicate a group to start a separate discussion or to exclude members without them noticing.

-- Select **Clone Chat** from the group profile on Android/iOS, or right-click a groups's chat list item on Desktop
+- Open the group profile and tap **Clone Chat** (Android/iOS), or right-click the group in the chat list (Desktop).

-- Enter the new name and optionally a new avatar or remove/add members
+- Set a new name, choose an avatar, and adjust the member list if needed.

-The new created group is created when you send the first message.
+The new group is **fully independent** from the original, which continues to work as before.
-It has no relationship with the previous one: members added/removed in one are not added not removed in the other, names can be set independently, you start with an empty history, etc...

 ## Instant message delivery and Push Notifications {#instant-delivery}